muhammadeid172/minimus_exercise/solution/NOTES.md

 ./tests/test-vulnerable.sh
 ```

-The tests demonstrate runtime behavior using both normal and malicious YAML inputs.
+The tests demonstrate runtime behavior using both normal and malicious YAML inputs, using both patched and unpatched packages.

 ---